angguss/plugin.video.putio/README.md

 This addon uses put.io's publicly available API which is written in Python.
 Any issues about this addon can be either reported via github issues or help.put.io

-This addon is now officialy supported by put.io.
+This addon is now officially supported by put.io.

 About XBMC
 ---------------------------------------